FOCI 2020 Leader Team Application

 First-Year Orientation to Community Involvement (FOCI) is an intensive pre-orientation program for incoming first-year and transfer students.
 FOCI serves as an introduction to community service, activism, and social justice issues in Washington, DC.
 FOCI participants actively engage in community service; discover and reflect on the diverse populations, perspectives, and roles that exist in the Georgetown and greater DC communities; develop leadership skills; and become part of a community committed to personal growth through service and reflection.
 FOCI activities address a wide variety of social justice issues, including education, sustainability, gentrification, immigration, LGBTQ access, and hunger and homelessness.
-The week involves lively discussions with Jesuits, faculty, student leaders, and DC community members.
+The week involves lively discussions with Campus Ministry, faculty, student leaders, and DC community members.

 Opportunities to Get Involved

 Incoming first-year students: you will receive pre-orientation information after May 1 from Georgetown University.
 To apply, visit Georgetown's Pre-Orientation page and select FOCI on your application.